Arvind644/ai-chat-app/README.md

 - Integration with **OpenAI GPT-3.5 model** for generating responses
 - Rate limiting using **Upstash** to prevent abuse and manage costs
 - A testing mechanism to verify the rate limiting functionality
+- a company specific chat bot with custom prompt

 ## Getting Started